TitiGil/UI-UX/README.md

 # UI-UX
-# all the code about web UI-UX design will add here
+# all the code about web UI-UX design will be added here
 #javaScript-css